-Photographer, Paper Crafter, Sewer, Grown-up Doll Lover, mom to a crazy Sheltie!
-Also the owner of “More Fun Than Humans Should Be Allowed To Have”
+Photographer, Musician, Writer, Paper Crafter, Sewer, Grown-up Doll Lover, mom to 2 crazy Shelties!

-I love to travel (when I can), watching British television shows (Downton Abbey, Coronation Street, Fawlty Towers, Torchwood, etc), listening to all kinds of music, huge fan of Garrison Keillor/Chris Thile/Prairie Home Companion.
+I love to travel (when I can), watching British television shows (Downton Abbey, Coronation Street, Fawlty Towers, Torchwood, etc), listening to and playing all kinds of music.
 I also love thrift store shopping, especially when I can combine it with any of my hobbies.
 I love crafting, I am willing to try just about any craft at least once.
 I have been sewing since I was a kid but also scrapbook, rubber stamp, basket weaving, jewelry making…you name it, I probably have done it!
+I’m also a guitarist/singer, singing as part of a duo, something I never thought I’d ever be doing!

-The photos on this blog were taken with a Canon T2i w/kit lens, a Canon Power Shot SX 150 IS or a Sony H1, sometimes using an on-camera flash.
+I’ve been a serious photographer since 1992.
+The photos on this blog were taken with a Canon T2i w/kit lens, a Canon Power Shot SX 150 IS, a Sony H1, a Canon T7i and a Canon M100, sometimes using an on-camera flash.
 Please do not use my photos without permission, thanks!

 Sometimes I mention some other people in my blog.
 Sharry is the blogmistress of Julie Newman’s 70’s Time Capsule and has become a good friend over our mutual love of 18 inch dolls.
 Xyra is the blogmistress of Tea Time with Melody Q and is a fellow Pennsylvania doll collector that I’ve become friends with.
 One of the best parts of blogging is getting to know other people who have similar interests, be sure to check out my “Blogs I Enjoy” tab, lots of great people out there!
 Barbie Girl is one of my nieces who is actually only a few years younger than me (we have an interesting age range/dynamic in our family!) and has been a Barbie nut for as long as I can remember.
 She inherited my childhood Barbie’s/dolls and actually still has some of them!
 She is an avid collector of early Barbie dolls from the 1960’s.
 Evil Twin is my oldest sister and I managed to get her hooked on American Girl too.
 She already had an original pre-Mattel Felicity and has since added 6 more dolls to her collection.
 Why is she called Evil Twin?
 Well, it goes back to a conversation many years ago.
 Our mother always said that of the four girls in our family, the two of us looked the most alike.
 We don’t just have the same coloring and facial features, but we also have very similar personalities.
 However, she is the oldest and I’m the youngest with a very big age gap in between.
 We decided that the only explanation for this is that we are “twins” and that one of us has to be the “evil twin”–you know, like in a soap opera kind of way?
 It has become an ongoing joke throughout the years.